Great Lakes - PGDM & PGPM Admissions 2026

 Logical Structure Questions: These questions examine the flow and organisation of the passage.

 Out of all these, the Main idea-based question is the most important one.
-If someone lags in retrieving data regarding this question, they will definitely fall for the rest of the questions.
+If someone lags in retrieving data regarding this question, they will fall behind for the rest of the questions.
 So, the first target should be to understand the main idea of a passage.

 Word Lists and Flashcards: Create word lists and flashcards to systematically expand your vocabulary.
 Review words regularly and quiz yourself to reinforce learning.